robert-drynan/COMP2152_Winter25/CONTRIBUTING.md

 - New categories, or improvements to the existing categorization are welcome.
 - Keep descriptions short and simple, but descriptive.
 You can use the "description" section of the repository.
 - Check your spelling and grammar.
+- Code should look good and be readable

 Thank you for your suggestions!